Mustardnote3943/XP-Vista-Themes/README.md

 i packed them together. please know there may some issues in Windows 11 like turning aero lite theme will give you sort of light theme bar on file explorer.

-there is a plenty of wallpapers.
+there is a plenty of wallpapers. i added in cursors from Windows XP on VM. it has more cursors.
 (also, i lost my whole paragraphs. so i had to retype. i had no internet.)

 INSTRUCTIONS: